Measuring Compliance of Consent Revocation on the Web: Methodology

-\item (4) \emph{After rejection:} To compare the behavior of the website after initial rejection (opt-out) with that after the consent is explicitly revoked, we clean the browser and record the options to reject consent on the website.
-If a consent banner is present, we reject all cookies. \end{description} Amid all these steps, we also take screenshots, in an automated manner, at different stages by scrolling to the bottom of the pages or navigating to the settings in order to get the important information like keywords leading to revocation.
+\item (4) \emph{After rejection:} To compare the behavior of the website after initial rejection (opt-out) with that after the consent is explicitly revoked, we clean the browser (includes clearing history, cookies, cache, passwords, form data, and site settings to ensure consistency in each measurement) and record the options to reject consent on the website.
+If a consent banner is present, we reject all cookies. \end{description} Amid all these steps, we also take screenshots in an automated manner at different stages by scrolling to the bottom of the pages or navigating to the settings in order to get the important information like keywords leading to revocation.
 Using these inputs and screenshots, we categorize the websites based on the revocation options, where such options are provided, and the number of steps required to revoke consent.
 We then map these categories to the legal requirements for GDPR and consent revocation (from \S\ref{sec:legal_bg}) to identify and measure potential violations of the law.
+To reduce manual bias in our analysis, labeling was conducted by one author (twice, three months apart, in March and June of 2024.), with category examples co-developed with a legal scholar.
+Several examples were jointly reviewed by both a legal expert and a computer scientist.